 HIV Testing of the Infant

-Following birth, HIV-exposed infants should have a detailed physical examination, and a thorough maternal history should be obtained.
-HIV-infected mothers may be coinfected with other pathogens that can be transmitted from mother to child, such as cytomegalovirus, Zika virus, herpes simplex virus, hepatitis B, hepatitis C, syphilis, toxoplasmosis, or tuberculosis.
-Infants born to mothers with such coinfections should undergo appropriate evaluation, as indicated by maternal CD4 T lymphocyte count and evidence of disease activity, to rule out transmission of additional infectious agents.
-The routine primary immunization schedule should be followed for HIV-exposed infants born to HIV-infected mothers.
-Modifications in the schedule for live virus vaccines may be required for infants with known HIV infection (see the Pediatric OI Guidelines).
+Following birth, infants exposed to HIV should have a detailed physical examination, and a thorough maternal history should be obtained.
+Mothers living with HIV may be coinfected with other pathogens that can be transmitted from mother to child, such as cytomegalovirus, Zika virus, herpes simplex virus, hepatitis B, hepatitis C, syphilis, toxoplasmosis, or tuberculosis.
+Infants born to mothers with such coinfections should undergo appropriate evaluation, as indicated by maternal CD4 T lymphocyte count and evidence of disease activity, to exclude the possibility of transmission of additional infectious agents.
+The routine primary immunization schedule should be followed for exposed infants born to mothers with HIV.
+Modifications in the schedule may be required for infants with known HIV (see the Pediatric OI Guidelines for more information).

-No evidence is available to enable the Panel on Treatment of HIV-Infected Pregnant Women and Prevention of Perinatal Transmission to assess whether any changes in routine bathing practices, or timing of circumcision, are indicated for HIV-exposed newborns.
+No evidence is available to enable the Panel on Treatment of Pregnant Women with HIV Infection and Prevention of Perinatal Transmission to assess whether any changes in routine bathing practices, or timing of circumcision, are indicated for newborns with perinatal HIV exposure.

 Infant Feeding Practices and Risk of HIV Transmission

-In the United States, where safe infant feeding alternatives are available and free for women in need, HIV-infected women should not breastfeed their infants.19 Maternal receipt of ART is likely to reduce free virus in breast milk, but the presence of cell-associated virus (intracellular HIV DNA) remains unaffected and, therefore, may continue to pose a transmission risk.20 However, clinicians should be aware that women may face social, familial, and personal pressures to consider breastfeeding despite this recommendation.
-It is important to address possible barriers to formula feeding beginning during the antenatal period (see Postpartum Follow Up).
+In the United States, where safe infant feeding alternatives are available, it is recommended that women with HIV not breastfeed their infants.15 Maternal receipt of ART is likely to reduce free virus in breast milk, but the presence of cell-associated virus (intracellular HIV DNA) remains unaffected and may continue to pose a transmission risk.16 However, clinicians should be aware that some women may face considerable social, familial, and personal pressures to breastfeed despite this recommendation.
+It is important to address possible barriers to formula feeding beginning as early as possible in the antenatal period (see Postpartum Follow Up).